temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## A refresher on string encoding

 This is not a Unicode primer.
-If you're unfamiliar with terms like *codepoints* and *string encoding*s, there're better sources of information.
+If you're unfamiliar with terms like *codepoints* and *string encoding*s, there are better sources of information.

 - "[The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets \(No Excuses!\)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)" introduces Unicode and character sets.
 - "[Fifty years of strings: Language design and the string datatype](https://ztoz.blog/posts/strings-history/)" details the co-evolution of string types and character encoding.